-IEI has been helping owners reduce parking structure maintenance costs since 1995.
+Innovative Engineering Incoporated has been helping owners reduce parking garage restoration costs since 1995.
 Unlike most other building systems that are protected by a conditioned building envelope, parking structures are directly exposed to the elements which results in exponential or accelerated deterioration.
-Therefore, early and inexpensive maintenance of parking facilities produces a ROI much higher than that of other building systems.
+Therefore, early and inexpensive parking garage restoration practices produce a ROI much higher than that of other building systems.

 Water is the number one cause of parking structure degradation.
 All parking structures have a concrete surface reinforced with steel reinforcement (rebar) or steel pre-stressed or post-tensioned strands.
 If moisture and oxygen reach the level of reinforcement, corrosion occurs causing expansion of the parent metal.
 This corrosion is also fueled by chloride ions (de-icing salts or salt air) that penetrate the concrete, and a process called carbonation which changes the pH of the concrete, reducing concrete's natural protection against corrosion.